 Attention:

-- The vacuum created is affected by engine temperature, the operation of attachments and altitude;
+- The vacuum created is affected by engine temperature, operation of attachments and altitude;

-- The vacuum created is reduced by approximately 3 kPa for every 305 m above sea level.
+- The vacuum created decreases by approximately 3 kPa for every 305 m above sea level.

-1. Disconnect the vacuum hose from the check valve of the vacuum booster.
+1. Disconnect the vacuum hose from the vacuum booster check valve.

 2. Connect a vacuum gauge to the hose.

-3. Start the engine at idle and warm it up to operating temperature.
+3. Start the engine at idle speed and warm it up to operating temperature.

 4. If on, turn off the air conditioner.
-With the engine running at idle, read the vacuum gauge.
-Nominal depression 47-68 kPa.
+With the engine idling, read the vacuum gauge.
+Nominal vacuum is 47-68 kPa.

 5. Turn off the ignition.

-6. If the vacuum generated is normal, go to step 10.
+6. If the vacuum created is normal, proceed to step 10.

-7. If the vacuum is low, evaluate the condition of the vacuum hose and check the reliability of its connection to the engine.
+7. If the vacuum is low, assess the condition of the vacuum hose and check that it is securely connected to the engine.

-8. Eliminate the found defects and repeat the operations in steps 2-4.
+8. Eliminate the defects found and repeat the operations in points 2-4.

-9. If there are no hose defects, check the condition of the engine.
+9. If no hose defects are found, check the engine condition.

 10. Remove the vacuum booster check valve.